charishmaseera/charishmaseera/README.md

 - 👋 Hi, I’m @charishmaseera
-- 👀 I’m interested in ...Datascience
+- 👀 I’m interested in ...Exploring new things!!
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Smartsheet
 - 📫 How to reach me ...seeracharishma@gmail.com

 <!---